Ankiliroroka

 Ankiliroroka (also known as Ankiroroky or Ankororoky) is a town and commune (kaominina) in Madagascar.
-It belongs to the district of Belo sur Tsiribihina, which is a part of Menabe Region.
-The population of the commune was estimated to be approximately 4,000 in 2001 commune census.
+It falls under the district of Belo sur Tsiribihina, in Menabe Region.
+The population of the commune was approximately 4,000 in the 2001 commune census.

 Only primary schooling is available.
 The majority 50% of the population of the commune are farmers, while an additional 45% receives their livelihood from raising livestock.
 The most important crop is beans, while other important products are lentils and rice.
 Services provide employment for 5% of the population.